seek-oss/braid-design-system/.changeset/curly-grapes-laugh.md

 ## Breaking Changes

 - Rename `OverflowMenuItem` to `MenuItem`.
-- Removed `type="link"` from `OverflowMenuItem` due to accessibility issue with the approach (based on review of consumer usage, it did not seem to be used).
+- Removed `type="link"` from `OverflowMenuItem` due to an accessibility issue with the approach (based on review of consumer usage, it did not seem to be used).

 ## Features